develCuy/community-hub/src/docs/protocol/2-rollup-protocol.md

 1. Wait for the next output root to be submitted to L1 (you can see this on [the SDK](../sdk/js-client.md)) and then submit the withdrawal proof using `proveWithdrawalTransaction`.
    This new step enables off-chain monitoring of the withdrawals, which makes it easier to identify incorrect withdrawals or output roots.
-   This protects Optimism users against a whole class of potential bridge vulnerabilities.
+   This protects Rollux users against a whole class of potential bridge vulnerabilities.

 1. After the fault challenge period ends (a week on mainnet, less than that on the test network), finalize the withdrawal.